NWC-CUAHSI-Summer-Institute/FLDSensing/README.md

 The second notebook [FLDPLN_FIM.ipynb](https://github.com/NWC-CUAHSI-Summer-Institute/FLDSensing/blob/main/FLDPLN_FIM.ipynb) handles the input data and generate the flood inundation map given the flood edge pixels from RS FIM and FLDPLN relationships.
 This notebook contain the details by steps in order to perform the inverse modeling FIM.
 Modified funtions from original FLDPLN source code are contained in this notebook in roder to not interfer with the base code as some modifications should be done to perform the analysis backwards to estimate Fsp Dof.

 ## Acknowledgments
 We would like to thank Dr. Xingong Li ans his team at University of Kansas for the preprocessing of the input files for Verdigris river study case, and Dr. Sagy Cohen for this guidance during this project.
-Special mention to Jack and Son for their efforts in Remote Sensing app generation for this project.